John C. Seitz

 MTS - Harvard Divinity School (Christianity and Culture)

-• “Secrecy, Sex Abuse, and the Practice of Priesthood,” in The Handbook of Religion and Secrecy ed.
-Paul Johnson and Hugh Urban (in preparation, Routledge Press).
+“Secrecy, Sex Abuse, and the Practice of Priesthood” in The Routledge Handbook of Religion and Secrecy ed.
+Hugh B. Urban and Paul Christopher Johnson (New York: Routledge, 2022) 258-274.

 “A Vocation of Contested Intimacies: U.S. Roman Catholic Priesthood in the Mid-Twentieth Century,” in Religious Intimacies: Intersubjectivity in the Modern Christian West ed.
 Mary Dunn and Brenna Moore (2020, Indiana University Press).